ACT therapy, life transitions, stress, anxiety, choice point

 ACT asks, If this feeling is here, how do I want to respond?

-Unhooking allows you to hold the emotion lightly — not pushing it away, not obeying it — and choose a response that aligns with what matters.
+Unhooking allows you to hold the emotion lightly, without pushing it away or acting on it, and choose a response that aligns with what matters.

 Small Toward Moves